Pastel-Industries/PastelClock/README.md

 ## Changelog
-`02.09.2022` - First version upload - fixed power supply issue.
-BOM coming soon!\
+`02.09.2022` - First version upload.\
 `03.09.2022` - Optimized code, decreased amount of flickering.
 Improved code readability.\
 `06.10.2022` - Clock will update its time only at startup and then count it itself.\
 `23.10.2022` - Fixed clock de-synchronizing.
-It is also accurate to a single second.
+It is also accurate to a single second.\
+`11.11.2022` - Redesigned PCB a bit.
+Also fixed the power supply issue (Now using LM317 as a main 3v3 source).

 ## Known issues
 - Empty! :D